 And here’s the thing: While lots of people sell millions of products on Amazon, just as many sell hardly any.
 Frustration sets in, costs spiral and they’re left with products that no one wants.

-So join us as we take a look at the five most important tips that will help you prepare to sell on Amazon.
+So join us as we take a look at the five most important Amazon selling tips to help you sell more on the marketplace.

 1. Excel at Customer Service